Get Oracle Negotiation Insights Delivered

 Maintain ongoing internal licence compliance through regular assessments, automated discovery tools, and documented entitlement tracking.
 This eliminates Oracle's audit leverage entirely.

-Before engaging with Oracle, conduct a comprehensive internal assessment of your Oracle estate: what licences you own, what is deployed, what is actively used, and what your contractual entitlements permit.
+Conduct a comprehensive internal assessment of your Oracle estate: what licences you own, what is deployed, what is actively used, and what your contractual entitlements permit.
 This data forms the foundation of your negotiating position and prevents Oracle from controlling the narrative through information asymmetry.

 Engage an independent advisory firm to provide pricing benchmarks, contractual term comparisons, and tactical guidance.
-This is the single highest-ROI investment in any Oracle negotiation β the cost of advisory is typically recovered many times over through improved pricing and terms.
+This is the single highest-ROI investment in any Oracle negotiation.
+The cost of advisory is typically recovered many times over through improved pricing and terms.

 Identify and evaluate genuine alternatives to Oracle for each workload under negotiation.
 Whether it is PostgreSQL for database, Workday for HCM, or AWS for cloud infrastructure, a credible alternative creates leverage that no negotiation technique alone can replicate.
-Oracle's pricing drops significantly when they believe the customer might actually leave.

 Set the timeline, agenda, and communication channels.
 Designate a single point of contact for Oracle.
 Require all proposals in writing.
 Refuse to accept artificial deadlines.
 Control information flow to prevent Oracle from obtaining leverage through side conversations with other stakeholders.

 While most enterprises focus on the headline discount during Oracle negotiations, the contract terms embedded in Oracle's ordering documents and master agreements often have a greater long-term financial impact than the licence price itself.
-Oracle's standard contracts are drafted to maximise Oracle's flexibility and minimise the customer's β and most terms are negotiable, despite Oracle's assertions to the contrary.

 | Contract Clause | Oracle's Default | What to Negotiate |